Boeing (BA)

 Boeing Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Boeing’s ROIC has increased.
-This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.
+Over the last few years, Boeing’s ROIC averaged 2.2 percentage point increases each year.
+This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Risk